onap/integration/docs/docs_scaleout.rst

     ./push_naming_policy.sh

-1-4 using CLAMP : Closed Loop Design
+1-4 Using CLAMP : Closed Loop Design
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once the service model is distributed, users can design the closed loop from CLAMP, using the GUI at https://clamp.api.simpledemo.onap.org:30258/designer/index.html